isavialard/TweetNaCl_binding/README.md

 # TweetNaCl_binding

-This is a binding in Ada of the C crypto-library [TweetNaCl](http://tweetnacl.cr.yp.to/index.html) by Prof Daniel J. Bernstein et al.
+This is a binding in Ada and SPARK of the C crypto-library [TweetNaCl](http://tweetnacl.cr.yp.to/index.html) by Prof Daniel J. Bernstein et al.

 ## Low level binding